 With many businesses – both big and small – operating online, there are less opportunities for building those face-to-face relationships that exist in brick and mortar stores.
-According to smallbizgenius, 65% of the company’s revenue comes from existing customers.
-It’s important to keep in mind the different tactics at your disposal for increasing customer loyalty.
-Noupe recently released a list of actionable tips for increasing this loyalty.
-Let’s examine these ideas and expand on the best.

 - Keep your promises – Stay true to what you’ve agreed to, obviously contractually, but stay true to your company values as well.
 Even if you feel you’ve built a good loyalty where there is room to take a step back, don’t rest on your laurels and be sure to remain consistent.
 If you’ve provided a good experience, keep that going.
 The only change that should happen is in it getting better.

 - Stay in communication – In addition to the ever-so-vital social media platforms, consider creating an email newsletter to stay in touch with your customers.
 Finding ways to have them keep you in mind should be at the front of your mind.
 By reaching out and being friendly, this will help retain their business.

 - Be flexible with payments – No, don’t sell yourself short, but consider installment plans for pricier items or services.
 This will help customers feel more at ease when their wallet’s health is at stake.